roycebranning/ideation/fidem/genesis.md

   9. Manage memory queue
     1. why: fluid memory is limited, cache everything for later

-(o) Dawn is composed of several smaller parts
+- Dawn is composed of several smaller parts
   - keep your tools small and sharp
   - there should be composable pieces that together form a whole